• Articles

 Not just that, data scientists are offered salaries higher than industry standards.
 According to Glassdoor, Jr. Data scientists can expect an average pay of ₹13 lakhs in India and US$156,000 in the USA.

-High demand, great salaries, and futuristic skills make data science a great career stream.
+High demand, great salaries, and futuristic skills make data science career a great option.
 Moving further, let’s look into the essential skills required for data scientists.

 Skills Required to Become a Data Scientist